What is a veterinary risk assessment?

 Health & Safety legislation requires every business to provide a safe system of work for employees.
 The way that this would be done in a veterinary practice is to perform risk assessments.

-Health and Safety at Work Act (1974) and the Management of Health and Safety at Work Regulations (1999).
+Vets, like any business, must comply with the and the Management of Health and Safety at Work Regulations (1999).

 They'll also have to follow The Veterinary Surgeons Act (1966): This legislation specifies that only qualified surgeons registered with the Royal College of Veterinary Surgeons (RCVS) can practice veterinary medicine and surgery.